robertdebock/learn-terraform/BASIC/writing-modules-solution-2.md

 }
 ```

+NOTE: The `source` path (`../../`) depends on where your root-module and module are placed.
+This may need modification.

 4. Run `terraform init` do "download" the module.
 (This module is local...)
 5. Run `terraform plan`, and `terraform apply`.